entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 ```

 ## Available Commands
 You can use `ent help` to review the list of available commands.
-Check the help text (`-h`) for any command to see its specific options, e.g. `ent check-env -h`.
+Check the help text (`--help`) for any command to see its specific options, e.g. `ent check-env --help`.

 ```
 ~~~~~~~~~~~~~~~~~~~